catmaid/CATMAID/sphinx-doc/source/data_views.rst

 rendered solely as the project title and no list is displayed.
 If this is not wanted, the ``force_stack_list`` option can be set to true to get a list with one entry.

+It may be desirable to highlight a group of projects which have the same tags.
+This can be achieved by providing ``highlight_tags``.
+All projects tagged with at least one of those tags will be displayed in bold.

 Like with the other data types, one can opt for showing images instead of stack names.
 To do so, employ the ``sample_images`` option.
 These images will then